Dealing with retrenchment or redundancy is not easy.

 Finding the next foray in your career, of course, starts with your resume.

 It is not uncommon for retrenched individuals to quickly tidy up their resumes, and mass apply for jobs because they need an alternative source of income as fast as possible.
+It’s understandable, with such turbulent times impacting day-to-day lives.

 However, searching for a suitable job requires preparation.